Ural State University of Railway Transport: History

-In 1971, mechanical faculty was formed.
+On November 17, 1956, Ural Electromechanical Institute of Railway Engineers was opened.
+On November 16, 1964, the doors of the first stage of the main educational building opened.
+In 1966, building faculty was opened.
 In 1975, the departments of building structures and building production began their work.
-As a result of such an educational evolution in the 1970s and 1980s, the number of students increased from 600 to 7,000, teaching staff increased to 357, 45 percent of whom had academic degrees and titles.
+The number of students increased from 600 to 7,000, teaching staff increased to 357, 45 percent of whom had academic degrees and titles.

-In 1992, the university successfully passed attestation, and in 1993, licensing.
+In 1992, the university passed attestation, and in 1993, licensing.
 In 1994, the university received a new status and was renamed to Ural State Academy of Railway Transport (USART).
-The academy became one of the largest railway universities in Russia.
-There were 8 faculties, 28 departments, 34 scientific divisions, 1 branch and 6 training and consulting centers.
 International relations of the university began to develop actively.
 In 1999, the academy received the status of a technical university - Ural State University of Railway Transport (USURT) based on the results of its work and the quality of specialists' training.
-In the same year, the faculty of economics and management was opened.

-With the advent of the new century, new educational trends came to the transport university.
-Almost all faculties opened new directions and specialties.
-The transition to the multilevel system of training began.

-On the basis of USURT, a branch regional center of scientific and methodological support was created, which allows to coordinate the activities of all educational institutions involved in training personnel for transport enterprises.
-The structure of the university was enlarged by its branches, as well as by the Academy of Corporate Education, which united the Institute of Correspondence Education and the Institute of Additional Vocational Education.
-A new training and laboratory complex with 12 scientific and educational centers was opened, a sports complex was built, and a residential building for teachers was constructed.

 Rankings

-According to the Pension Fund's monitoring results, USURT is one of the Top-5 universities in Russia producing the most employable graduates.

 USURT is the only transport university included in the Top-100 universities in Russia according to the results of the WSJ agency ranking.
 USURT ranks 23rd in the annual international Eurasian University Ranking.

-USURT took the 9th place among 95 universities in Russia in the all-Russian ranking “National Recognition” in the subject “Transport”.

-USURT entered the Top-10 best universities of the Ural Federal District according to the RAEX local ranking of universities of the Ural Federal District.

-It ranks 2nd in the ranking of the portal “Abiturient Urala” and 2nd in the ranking of Yekaterinburg universities “My University”.